kevinfarrugia/react-recipes/recipes/jsx-to-javascript.md

 ### JavaScript inside JSX

 JSX allows JavaScript __expressions__ for props, including `children`, if you wrap them in curly braces (`{}`).
 It does not, however, allow JavaScript statements.
-I remember being confused about this when I was starting out, but if you look at how directly and unassumingly Babel places the expressions in the resulting `React.createElement()`, it's clear that having JavaScript statements is untenable, as it requires more work to make them into valid JavaScript.
+I remember being confused about this when I was starting out because I was trying to look at JSX as if it were a templating language.

+Looking instead at how Babel places the expressions in the resulting `React.createElement()` _word-for-word_, with no interpreting whatsoever, clarifies why everything between curly braces needs to make sense as something to assign to a prop.

 ```jsx
 // Input: